Life Insurance Beneficiary Disputes

 Many of the life insurance cases we handle involve disputes regarding who should receive the benefits.
 Attorney J. Michael Young is a recognized authority in handling such disputes and has published an article regarding Recognizing Life Insurance Beneficiary Disputes.

-Life insurance is considered a non-testamentary asset.
-The life insurance policy is a contract between the purchaser and the insurance company, for the benefit of a third party.
-Therefore, the contract generally determines who receives the policy proceeds.
+Life insurance is considered a non-testamentary asset, because the proceeds are not controlled by a will.
+Instead, the life insurance policy is a contract between the purchaser and the insurance company, for the benefit of a third party.
+The insurance contract generally determines who receives the policy proceeds.

-Typically, the owner of the policy names a beneficiary and that person or entity receives the proceeds upon the insured's death.
-However, there are exceptions or the answer is not so clear.
+The owner of the policy names a beneficiary who receives the proceeds upon the insured's death.
+However, a designation may fail or be successfully challenged for various reasons.

 Beneficiary designations can be challenged on the basis that the insured either lacked the mental capacity to make the designation or was unduly influenced to do so.
-The evidence necessary to prove such claims is very similar to that in a traditional will contest, although the capacity required to make a designation is theoretically greater than the capacity to make a will.
-Capacity and undue influence claims are possible for ERISA policies because they are not attacks on the designation based on reference to external documents or state laws regarding designations.
-Instead, they are attacks on the validity of the designation document itself.
+The evidence necessary to prove such claims is very similar to that in a traditional will contest.

 Sometimes, the insured will attempt to change a designation, but fails to do so in the manner prescribed by the insurance company.
 The insurance company may reject the effort and ask the insured to make the designation on the form and in the manner required by the company.
 Under Texas law, a beneficiary designation is effective if it is in “substantial compliance” with the insurance company’s procedure, which has been defined as the insured’s doing all that he could reasonably have done to effect a change.
 Federal courts apply a similar standard in ERISA cases.